Environment Permit (UKL and UPL)

 - Agencies responsible for environment management;

-- Agencies responsible for the field of provincial environmental management for activities located in more than one regency / city
+- Agencies are responsible for the field of provincial environmental management for activities located in more than one regency/city;

-- Agencies responsible for environmental management and environmental impact control for activities located in more than one province or across national borders.
+- Agencies are responsible for environmental management and environmental impact control for activities located in more than one province or across national borders.

 Certain business activities in Indonesia which impact the environment require an environmental licence.
 The approval process for such a licence involves three stages:

 - Drafting an Environmental Impact Analysis (AMDAL) or Environmental Management Efforts and Environment Monitoring Efforts (UKL-UPL);

 - Evaluation of the AMDAL or UKL-UPL and obtaining an AMDAL approval or UKL-UPL recommendation;